duball97/duball97/README.md

 <h1>About myself</h1>

-<p><i>freelance dev, founder & builder based in portugal</i></p>
+<p><i>full stack dev, founder & legendary freelancer based in portugal</i></p>

-<p>Background in management, escaped the office 9-5 by making in tech.
+<p>Background in management, escaping the office 9-5 by making in tech.
 Currently shipping SingFi, a singing game app.
-Lover of sidequests.</p>
+Jack of all trades.</p>

 </div>